The crucial role of assessing your cyber resilience under DORA

 Training for stronger cyber security

 There is, of course, another element that needs to be highlighted: human error, which remains a worrying element for companies.
-Companies globally will spend over €10 trillion on cybersecurity by 2025, according to a 2022 McKinsey report – but, as the saying goes, any chain is only as strong as its weakest link.
-We strongly urge companies to organise shorter and sharper cyber security training sessions, rather than having a quarterly or annual one; this ensures that the topic remains uppermost in your employees’ minds.
+Companies globally will spend over €10 trillion on cybersecurity by 2025, according to a McKinsey report – but, as the saying goes, any chain is only as strong as its weakest link.
+We strongly urge companies to organise shorter and sharper cybersecurity training sessions, rather than having a quarterly or annual one; this ensures that the topic remains uppermost in your employees’ minds.
 Nothing can replace an alert employee when it comes to phishing attacks and ransomware, and companies can now monitor how many of them click on fake phishing emails.
 It is reassuring to see steady improvements: there may be more attacks, but fewer are succeeding.

 The challenge now is overcoming procrastination and ensuring that companies get going with this as soon as possible.
-DORA may not come into force until 2025, but two years pass in a flash.
+DORA may not come into force until 2025, but months pass in a flash.
 There is much that needs to be done – not just to comply with the law, but because it's good practice.

 How can BDO help?

 At BDO Malta, our team of technical experts is dedicated to helping your company stay ahead of the curve with the new requirements introduced by DORA.
 Our comprehensive range of services includes expert guidance on DORA compliance, conducting thorough risk assessments and gap analyses, developing and implementing robust incident management and business continuity plans, and providing continuous support and monitoring.
-Navigate the complexities of DORA and ensure your company is prepared for success with BDO.
+Navigate the complexities of DORA and ensure your company is prepared for success with BDO Malta.

 Get in touch